 BOARD OF DIRECTORS

 Our Board reflects an exceptional blend of experience and foresight who serve without compensation to ensure Southminster provides an excellent quality of life for our residents.

-Mr. H. Tate Bowers (seated), Mr. Gene King, Mrs. Hope Parrott, Mr. R. Stuart Dickson, and Mr. Richard “Dick” Welch
+Seated (left to right): Mr. H. Tate Bowers, Mr. Gene King, Mrs. Hope Parrott, Mr. R. Stuart Dickson, and Mr. Richard “Dick” Welch

 Not Pictured: Mr. Charles H. Conner, Jr. and Mr. Robert Thomason

-Back Row (left to right): Donna Peters, James Dixson, Mary Cooper, Tracy McGinnis, Lisa McClellan
+Back Row (left to right): Ben Gilchrist, Donna Peters, James Dixson, Mary Cooper, Stewart Wiley

 MARY COOPER, R. N.

 Director of Health & Wellness

 Mary is certified in geriatric nursing and has worked at Southminster for over 13 years.
 She was Director of Nursing for 6 years before being promoted to her current position.
 Mary serves as Administrator of Record for Southminster’s Health Center and is responsible for meeting the regulatory and fiscal requirements of the Health Center’s operations.
 Mary oversees the nursing department, Resident and Family Life department, Resident Clinic Services, and Life Enrichment department.